-A performer may enter multiple achievements in a performing category if the achievements are for different programs (provided the performer is playing a different character).
+Lead, supporting, and guest performers may enter multiple achievements in a performing category if the achievements are for different programs (provided the performer is playing a different character).

 PHOTO REQUEST: By the entry deadline (May 9), all performers and hosts must upload a headshot for the ballot.